PSORLab/EAGO.jl/README.md

 ## Package Capabilities

 The EAGO package has numerous features: a solver accessible from JuMP/MathProgBase, domain reduction routines, McCormick relaxations, and specialized non-convex semi-infinite program solvers.
-A full description of all EAGO features is available in the documentation website: https://psorlab.github.io/EAGO.jl/.
+A full description of all EAGO features is available in the documentation website.

 ## News